meshcloud/meshcloud-docs/docs/meshstack.how-to.onboard-team-to-project.md

 meshStack enterprise supports 4-eyes access controls.
 Please check the [official meshcloud documentation](meshcloud.project.md#access-control-on-a-meshproject).

 - A second user with Workspace Manager or Workspace Owner permission needs to approve the access request.
-The second user must also navigate to the specific meshWorkspace (see step 1.), select the meshProject (see step 2.), go to the `Access Control` tab (see step 3.) and then click on the `Access Requests` tab in the second tab-row.
+The second user must also navigate to the specific meshWorkspace (see step 1.), select the meshProject (see step 2.), go to the `Workspace Access` tab (see step 3.) and then click on the `Access Requests` tab in the second tab-row.
 ![Click the Access Requests tab](./assets/project/project-access-approve.png "Access Control - Access Requests")